UnitedMel/SA-Community-Map-Fixes/README.md

 ###### Recommended to lower the priority of "Community Map Fixes" folder in modloader.ini.
 So when you install another mod that replaces the same file, the other mod will replace this one.

 ## Authors:

-- mpPako - Remapped and improved roads.
-Remodeled and expanded buildings.
-Additional map objects, texture work and other UV map fixes.
+- mpPako - Remapped and improved roads, remodeled and expanded buildings, additional map objects, texture work and other UV map fixes.
-- savidge - Improved and fixed parked cars, map objects placements such as: trees, bushes, lamps, hydrants, mail boxes, payphones and etc. Additional map objects, texture work and other UV map fixes.
+- savidge - Improved and fixed parked cars, map object placements, additional map objects, texture work and other UV map fixes.
 - UnitedMel - Improved collisions, fixed gaps in map objects, texture work and other UV map fixes.

 *Check latest progress in the [changelog!](https://github.com/UnitedMel/-SA-Community-Map-Fixes/blob/main/CHANGELOG.md)*

 ## Original Authors:
 - Original Pre-lighting Fixes Pack: JuniorDjjr
 - Vertex Colour Fix + 2dfx Effects: atfburner
 - Vertex Colour Fixes + Improvements: RJSanModder